Look into the morning dew

 Casey Kochmer 2006

 The featured poem makes me ask: Is the soul within the footprint or the trail?

 As a poet, I know the answer is within becoming the poem itself.
 It’s a dance: of words, expressions, feelings.

-A Taoist poet is the eternal child.
-Always seeking ways to express incompleteness in order to be complete in the moment.
+A Taoist poet is an eternal child.
+Always seeking ways to express incompleteness to be complete within the moment.
 Discovering it’s all about being patient enough to embrace a lifetime:

 Always of the Tao.

 Peace within the poetry of your own life.

 The first is to capture the moment.
 Flash freezing something that tickles the essence of the Tao.